 The first thing you should do when you’re planning a gluten free trip to Italy is download the AIC app, which costs $2.99 to subscribe for two weeks to their database of accredited gluten free restaurants in Italy (you can extend for another two weeks exactly once, and after that you’ll have to get in touch with a local association to subscribe).

-It’s a lifesaver, and it’s better than FindMeGlutenFree, I think.
+It’s a lifesaver, and it’s better than FindMeGlutenFree in this context, I think.

 Be Skeptical of Any “Gluten Free” Beer (Spoiler: it’s Gluten-Reduced)